Hampshire

 Winchester Cathedral, Hampshire

-If you’re planning a holiday in Hampshire, then you should put time aside to visit Winchester Cathedral.
+If you’re planning a holiday in Hampshire, then you should put time aside to visit one of the county's top attractions, Winchester Cathedral.
 The longest Gothic cathedral in Europe, its bulking mass encapsulates a thousand years of history and is brimming with secrets, treasures and artefacts.
 As you walk through the cathedral, you can see Norman carvings, Pre-Raphaelite stained-glass windows, and even enclosed chests containing the bones of Anglo-Saxon kings.
 In fact, it’s believed that the cathedral contains the graves of 12 English kings, which would essentially make it the UK’s first Royal Mausoleum.

 Not just famous for its royal connections though, but Winchester Cathedral has important ties with many famous names.
 From saints to novelists and from activists to divers, its history is intertwined with people from all walks of life.
 Perhaps most notably, Jane Austen, England’s greatest novelist, is buried in the cathedral.
 You can see her memorial gravestone in the nave, written by her brother, which pays homage to “the benevolence of [Jane’s] heart, the sweetness of her temper and the extraordinary endowments of her mind”.